Table of Contents

 Frame it as a “priority booking” or “convenience fee.”
 Most clients understand the value of time and won’t question it when it’s clearly explained in your policy or booking flow.

-Also read: How to Start a Thriving Massage Therapy Business in 2025: A Step-by-Step Guide
+Also read: How to Start a Thriving Massage Therapy Business in 2025

 Not all clients live equally close or equally far from where you operate.
 But if you’re charging the same flat rate for every house call, you're likely losing time and fuel money in premium zip codes.